benjamistan/tohold/README.md

 ## Building the Docker image

-From the root of this repo, run `docker build . -t tohold`.
+From the root of this repo, run `docker build . -t tohold .`

 <br>

 ## Running NFTM in a Docker container

 Run it using `docker run -p 3000:3000 tohold`.
+You'll also need to ensure the keys for Hubspot and reCAPTCHA are passed in as env vars.